OpenInternet/saferjourno/content/chapters/chapter-3.en.md

      Stands for Global Positioning System.
 This is a receiver in the phone that connects with satellites.
 IT can be turned off in the settings section of the phone.
   * SIM and SIM slot\
      Where the SIM card is stored.
 Some phones have the option for a dual SIM card.
 Some phones now use an eSIM instead, which consists of a dedicated on-device computer which stores subscriber data.
 * All mobile phone devices have a unique identity number called the Mobile Equipment Identity number, otherwise known as an IMEI (International Mobile Equipment Identity).
 This number is used by telecommunications companies to identify a device and provide it a service on its network.
-The IMEI number can also be tracked using software.
+A mobile phone network provider will typically know the physical location of each phone.
 This can be used by people to locate lost or stolen devices.
 It can also be used by governments to locate people.
 This could be a risk for journalists if they are meeting with sensitive sources or are travelling to locations that they would rather others did not know about.
 * All SIM cards also have a unique identity number known as the IMSI number.
 When the mobile phone card connects to the network it shares this number with the provider.
 The IMSI contains information about the SIM card, including the country in which it was issued.
 This information is available to mobile phone providers and makes it possible for them to know your location.
 This information can be shared with governments.
 For those living in countries where their ID number is tied to their SIM card this means the government knows which SIM card they are using.
 This is known as a registered SIM.
 Unregistered SIM cards are SIM cards that are not tied to your identity.
 * A mobile phone gives away data about a journalist’s location and who they are communicating with.
 This data is collected by the telecommunications company and can be passed to governments.
 Telecommunications companies collect other data, including phone call history, the phone numbers of people you contact when making mobile phone calls and SMS messages.If they provide you with internet coverage they may also be obtaining data on your browsing history.
 This data can be accessed by people at the company and can also be obtained by governments.
-* All iPhones are encrypted by default, as are all Android devices running Android 10 or later.
+* The disks of all iPhones are encrypted by default, as are all Android devices running Android 10 or later.
 To activate encryption for an Android phone, ensure that the device is charged and plugged in, backup any content on the device first, and then follow the instructions in the settings section of the phone.
 * As well as the best practice outlined above, in the section on general best practice, it is advised to take the following steps to secure your phone, data and phone number

-  * Turn on encryption for your phone
+  * Make sure your phone has disk encryption enabled (almost every modern phone should have that)
-  * Prevent messaging apps from showing the full message on your home screen.
-You can adjust this in the settings section of the phone.
+  * When you receive a notification, your device could show the full content of the message on the screen.
+Some device configuations require you to unlock the phone with your face- or fingerprint before seeing the full notification, others do not.
+You can adjust notification visibility in the settings section of the phone.
-  * Clear your browsing history
-  * Put a PIN lock on your SIM card.
-You can follow the instructions in the settings section of your phone to do this.
-By putting a lock on your SIM card you prevent others from gaining control of your number.
-This is known as [SIM jacking](https://www.wired.com/story/sim-swap-attack-defend-phone/).
-  * As well as putting a PIN lock on your SIM card, you should also put steps in place, a PIN or password, to protect the account you have with your mobile phone provider.
-To do this, call your provider and request that a security notification be put on your account and that nobody should have access to it without providing the PIN or password.
+  * Many journalists and other at-risk individuals could be targeted by an attack known as [SIM jacking](https://www.wired.com/story/sim-swap-attack-defend-phone/).
+In order to reduce the chances of this attack, you could call your mobile phone provider and ask them to put into place additional steps, for example a PIN or a password that you need to give them, before they offer a duplicate SIM card.
   * Turning off location tracking for apps and services when such tracking is not absolutely necessary for the app to function.
 For more information, see the Internews [device location security guide](https://internews.org/resource/device-location-security/), and Consumer Reports' Security Planner pieces on reviewing [Android](https://securityplanner.consumerreports.org/tool/review-android-app-permissions) and [iOS](https://securityplanner.consumerreports.org/tool/review-iphone-app-permissions) permissions.
-  * Setting up devices to remote wipe.
+  * Make sure that your devices have a remote wipe capability enabled, which will allow you to delete all the content on them if they are lost, seized, or stolen.
+Do note that remote wipe will only work if the device is still connected to the internet, and some attackers will therefore remove the SIM card or put the phone in a room with no phone reception to frustrate attempts at wiping it remotely.
 Read about how to do this for Apple [here](https://support.apple.com/en-gb/guide/icloud/mmfc0ef36f/icloud) and for Google [here](https://support.google.com/accounts/answer/6160491?hl=en).

 *Spyware*

 * Spyware is a form of malware that is normally used to infect mobile phones in order to obtain information.
 There are different types of spyware and they vary in how much data they can collect and the way in which they infect the phone.
 * Sophisticated spyware is being increasingly used by governments to surveil journalists and their communications.
 Some examples of this type of spyware include Pegasus spyware and Predator spyware.
 You can read more about these types of spyware [here](https://citizenlab.ca/2021/12/pegasus-vs-predator-dissidents-doubly-infected-iphone-reveals-cytrox-mercenary-spyware/).
 Once this spyware is on a device all activity, including calls, email, and other apps linked to the device, can be monitored, recorded, and shared with others.
 * To get spyware on a device, the adversary may target the user using sophisticated spear phishing techniques.
 You can read more about phishing and spear phishing in chapter two.
 Increasingly, spyware is being inserted onto a device with the user doing anything.
 This is known as a zero click attack.
-* If spyware is on a device then all communications can be monitored, this includes any end-to-end encrypted services, such as Signal and WhatsApp.
+* If spyware is on a device then all communications can be monitored; this includes any end-to-end encrypted services, such as Signal and WhatsApp.
 This is because it is the device itself that is compromised and the adversary is obtaining data directly from the phone.
-* Apple devices are able to activate protection against spyware.
+* Apple devices have a special mode which significantly reduces the probability of spyware infections while limiting certain features.
 This is called [Lockdown Mode](https://support.apple.com/en-gb/HT212650) and is available on iOS 16 for phones, computers and iPads.
 Journalists who are at high risk of being infected by spyware should turn this on for their devices.
-They should ensure that their family and others close to them also activate Lockdown Mode where possible.
+They should ensure that others who are at high risk (possibly their coworkers, family, sources, and others) also activate Lockdown Mode where possible.
 * Other possibilities for protecting against spyware include:

-  * Back up data regularly
-  * Carrying out a factory reset of the phone and reinstalling all services.
-This may erase the spyware from the device.
-  * Consider buying a number of cheap Android phones and using a different one each day, week or month defending on your level of risk.
-Ensure a factory reset is carried out before starting to use one.
-  * Update the operating system, apps, and browsers regularly.
+  * Make sure that your mobile phone operating system is up to date.
+This, in addition to Lockdown Mode, is the single most effective step you can take, since spyware exploits software bugs which are fixed in subsequent updates.
+  * Restart your devices regularly.
+There is some evidence which suggests that many types of spyware are removed after every restart and adversaries need to reinstall it.

 ## Completing the risk assessment

 When speaking about the risk assessment and personal security plan it may be helpful to touch upon the following:

 * When getting journalists to think about device security, the trainer should help them to focus on what content is already on their devices and work with them to think of how they can create a process for backing up and removing information.
 * Encourage the journalists to map out who may be interested in obtaining their devices and/or the content on their devices.
 This can include others who may already have physical access to the device, for example family members.
-Good questions to think about include, Who could unintentionally remove or delete content from my device and how can I protect against that?
-How likely is my device to be stolen or broken when I am out covering an event?
-Does my government have a history of using spyware and have they used it against journalists in my country?
-How likely is the government to detain me and take my devices?
+Good questions to think about include:
+ * Who could unintentionally remove or delete content from my device and how can I protect against that?
+ * How likely is my device to be stolen or broken when I am out covering an event?
+ * Does my government have a history of using spyware and have they used it against journalists in my country?
+ * How likely is the government to detain me and take my devices?
 * To mitigate those risks, some journalists will prefer to live stream during events.
-This, however, could endanger sensitive sources who nonetheless appear in the stream.
+This, however, could endanger sensitive sources who appear in the stream.
 There is a similar trade-off with uploading a copy of the information to the cloud: while it means that the information remains safe even if devices are destroyed or confiscated, it also opens it up to more data requests by law enforcement and others.
-* Understandably journalists are increasingly worried about being infected by spyware.
+* Understandably, journalists are increasingly worried about being infected by spyware.
 It can be helpful to get them to think about their own risk profile and whether it fits with being targeted by spyware.
 For example, are they from a country where the government uses spyware?
 Talk about the different types of spyware and highlight that more sophisticated spyware is expensive which means it is not being deployed on a massive scale.

 <div class="faq">